Ex-Goldman Sachs banker convicted in plot to loot 1MDB fund | Entertainment

 Leissner, 52, pleaded guilty in 2018 to paying millions of dollars in bribes to government officials in Malaysia and Abu Dhabi.
 He was ordered to forfeit $43.7 million as part of his guilty plea and agreed to testify against Ng.

 Low, who maintains his innocence, became well known in the New York City and Los Angeles club scenes.
 In 2012, he threw an opulent 31st birthday bash attended by DiCaprio, Kim Kardashian and other celebrities — a fete described by The Wall Street Journal as the “wildest party (Las) Vegas ever saw.”
-(AP) AMS AMS
+The looting of the state investment fund led to the fall of Prime Minister Najib Razak's government in 2018.
+Najib was later convicted by a Malaysian court of abuse of power and other crimes related to the scandal and sentenced to 12 years in prison.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)